-The VANC Data Processing menu is used to configure how vertical interval signals such as closed captions and vertical interval time code (VITC) are processed.
-These menu items are not applicable when standard definition input video is connected.
+The VANC Data Processing menus are used to configure how vertical interval signals such as closed captions and vertical interval time code (VITC) are processed.
+These menu items are not applicable when a standard definition input video is connected.
 The chart below shows the items available in the VANC Data Processing menu.
-Sections 5.6.1 to 5.6.8 give detailed information about each of the menu items.
+Sections 5.6.1 to 5.6.5 give detailed information about each of the menu items.

-Closed Captions

-Enable/Disable

-VITC Generator

-VITC User Bits

-Default VITC Source

-525 VITC Line

-625 VITC Line

-WSS Enable/Disable

-525 WSS Line Number

-625 WSS Line Number

-Controls whether SMPTE 334M closed captions will be decoded from the input and output as EIA-608 captions on the program video outputs.

-Controls whether Vertical Interval Time Code (VITC) will be inserted on the program video outputs.

-Controls whether the VITC user bits will contain the original time code or original user bits.
+Closed Captions Controls whether SMPTE 334M closed captions will be decoded from the input and output as EIA-608 captions on the program video outputs.
+VITC Generator Controls whether Vertical Interval Time Code (VITC) will be displayed on the program video outputs.
+VITC User Bits Controls whether the VITC user bits will contain the original time or user bits.
+525 VITC Line Sets VITC insertion line on 525 line video outputs.
+625 VITC Line Sets VITC insertion line on 625 line video outputs.

-Selects the preferred type of anciallary time code to read from the HD input.

-Sets VITC insertion line on 525/NTSC video outputs.

-Sets VITC insertion line on 625/PAL video outputs.

-Controls whether Widescreen Signaling (WSS) will be encoded onto the program video outputs.

-Sets WSS insertion line on 525/NTSC video outputs.

-Sets WSS insertion line on 625/PAL video outputs.
+625 line video outputs.

 5.6.1.
-Generating Closed Captions on the Program Video Outputs
+Displaying Closed Captions on the Program Video Outputs

 VANC Data Processing

-Closed Captions
+С losed Captions

-Enable/Disable

 Off

 On